ess-dmsc-dram/documents/policy/core_change_strategy.md

 - Guarantees and invariants of new functionality in a new module will be broken if access via a legacy interface is possible.
 - Currently, there are one or two ways to do the same thing, e.g., determining if a spectrum is a monitor, if we add a new interface without removing the old one there will be three.
 - Maintaining a legacy interface will impose some limitations on the new design.
+- Maintaining legacy interfaces will be expensive because of it's size and the potential for holes.
+We may never reduce the size of the code base.

-### Sci-py approach
+### 3. Sci-py approach
 The SNS 5-year plan as described to the [PMB](https://github.com/mantidproject/documents/blob/master/Project-Management/PMB/Minutes/PMBMinutes-2016-01-22.docx) states: **"the long-term plan for Mantid includes evolving Mantid to scipy-styled package"**.

 Depending on the interpretation, this can be done by providing a series of small, well-contained, low- to medium-level libraries.
 High-level functionality would be part of user scripts and not part of the Mantid core framework.
+The intention here is to leverage the package separtion to choose to focus refactoring effort on "core" packages and not on all "outter" packages.

 The key issue here is how this can be reconciled with (the development of) the current Mantid framework.
 New modules can be built as part of the Mantid framework, but we would *not* do a rollout to existing algorithms.